The blog

 Hybrid work research from Microsoft shows that employees value coming into the office when others are there, not just having a desk available.

-This means desk booking should support:
+This means the setup should support:

 • Team-based booking